laittg/bitnami-wordstack/README.md

 # for docker-compose, do not use quote
 PROJECT_NAME=bn
-# absolute path to the project repository
-#  do not include trailing slash
-PROJECT_DIR=/Users/name/repo/my-project

 # location of id_rsa for production server
 #  must be starting exactly with .ssh